guuuuu9/neural-network-for-ODE/README.md

 # neural-network-for-ODE

-Inspired by the method mentioned in paper [1] and [2], I tested here two examples, the simple pendulum and the revisited JMAK model.
+Inspired by the methods mentioned in paper [1] and [2], I tested here two examples, the simple pendulum and the revisited JMAK model.

 In both examples, I generate firstly the datasets via code data.py und save them in folder "output". result.py shows how the whole error changes with different hyperparameters.